Berliner FC Dynamo: Youth department

 BFC Dynamo is known for a recognized youth work.

+The club had 23 different youth teams in 2022, ranging from U7 to U19 teams.
+The number of youth players that same year was 450.
 There were 68 trainers and supervisors responsible for the youth teams in 2022.
-The club had 23 different youth teams as of 2022.
-The youth teams range from U7 to U19 teams.
-The U17 team competes in the second tier B-Junior Regionalliga Nordost and the U19 team competes in second tier A-Junior Regionalliga Nordost as of the 2024-25 season.
+Tobias Bluhm is the head of the BFC Dynamo youth department as of 2026.
 The youth teams are based in the Sportforum Hohenschönhausen.

 There were more than 800 children and youth players in the club as of 2019.
-The number of youth players was 450 in 2022.
+BFC Dynamo has received praise and recognition in recent years for its integration work within its youth activities.
 Many children in the club comes from immigrant backgrounds or socially disadvantaged families.
 Over 60 percent of the youth players had immigrant background in 2022.
-BFC Dynamo helped football club FC Berlin 23 from neighbouring Storkower Straße in September 2021 and saved more than 40 to 50 children from the club, which was about to be dissolved.
+In 2026, the club appointed Salahdin Koban as anti-discrimination officer for the club's youth program.
+At the same time, the club launched a binding code of conduct for players, coaches and staff and announced further measures against discrimination, anti-Semitism and racism.

 BFC Dynamo has had a collaboration with Hertha BSC in youth football since 2013.
+In September 2021, BFC Dynamo helped football club FC Berlin 23 from neighbouring Storkower Straße and saved more than 40 to 50 children from the club, which was about to be dissolved.

-The club launched the so-called "Kita-projekt" in 2003.
+BFC Dynamo launched the so-called "Kita-projekt" in 2003.
 The Kita-projekt is a day care project that gives boys and girls aged 3 to 6 the opportunity to participate in sports on a regular basis.
 The Kita-projekt involved approximately 200 children from 16 day care centers in Berlin as of 2020.
 The majority of the children come from the localities or former boroughs of Lichtenberg, Hohenschönhausen, Karlshorst, Mitte, Weißensee and Pankow.
 The Kita-projekt was the first of its kind in Germany and has received several awards for its work with children.
-The former professional player of BFC Dynamo Jörn Lenz is the head of the Kita-projekt as of 2025.
+The former professional player of BFC Dynamo Jörn Lenz is the head of the Kita-projekt as of 2026.